bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 Let&apos;s talk about what we&apos;ll cover in this course.
+In <b>Week One</b> the
-In Week One the focus is on questions.
+focus is on questions.
 It&apos;s not on coding, it&apos;s on questions.
 I want you to understand what happens when you type something into the URL.
 If you type in <b>www.introwebdesign.com</b>, how is this page magically appearing in front of your browser?
 I also want to talk to you about what types of tools you are going to need in order to code.

-We&apos;re going
-to talk about editors and browsers and other different software tools because I want you to know right from the start what you&apos;re going to need in order to succeed in this class.
+We&apos;re going to talk about editors and browsers and other different software tools because I want you to know right from the start what you&apos;re going to need in order to succeed in this class.
 Finally, we&apos;re really going to talk about HTML5.
 What happened to HTML1?
 What happened to HTML2?
 What is this evolution of what&apos;s going on with web design and the languages we use?
 In Week One, again, almost no coding.
 Really, just giving you an idea of how the web works and why it&apos;s important for you to be able to interact with people and with code that&apos;s being used to create your sites.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 06. week 2: DOM, tags, links, tables, more (11) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">